ying-teaching/rn/docs/ch03/components.md

 ## Introduction

 A component is an individual resualble piece of UI.
+A component has one or more elements.
+An element is the smallest renderable unit available in React.
 You can define a component using a class or a function, corresponding to class component and functional component.
 You should use functional component because it is simpler and more reusable than a class component.

 ## Component and Props